Centre must stop its ‘pick and choose’ approach in appointing judges, says Supreme Court

 The Supreme Court on Tuesday said that the Centre must stop its “pick and choose” approach by selectively accepting names of judges sent by the collegium for appointments and transfers, Live Law reported.

 Under the collegium system, the five most senior judges of the Supreme Court, including the chief justice, decide on the appointments and transfers of judges to the top court and the High Courts.
-These recommendations need to be approved by the Union government.
+These recommendations must be approved by the Union government.

 The Centre and the Supreme Court Collegium have been locked in a tussle over the appointments and transfers of judges.
 The Supreme Court has repeatedly criticised the government for not approving and notifying the transfers and appointments as recommended by the collegium.